Maickii/SSockets/readme.md

 ```bash
 sudo apt-get install tshark
 ```
+# Install
+To build the python wheel, after the repository is cloned, change directories into the SSockets library and run:
+  `python3 setup.py install`
+Now you will be able to utilize our library, anywhere on your system!

 # Usage
 Open up two terminals and change your current working directory to the repo folder and then open up the interactive python shell using the command `python3`.
 In one terminal write up the server code and on the other type up the client code.
-Alternatively you can run the test `./tests/new_api/test.sh` which is the same as this example.
+Alternatively you can run the test `cd tests/new_api/ && ./test.sh` which is the same test as this example.

 **Server process**
 ```python